skiffos/SkiffOS/README.md

     [...]
 ```

-The default config can be overridden with a file at
+To customize the core configuration after booting into SkiffOS, edit the file at
-`/opt/skiff/coreenv/defconfig.yaml`.
+`/mnt/persist/skiff/core/config.yaml`.

 ## Workspaces

-Workspaces allow you to configure and compile multiple systems in tandem.
+Workspaces allow you to configure and compile multiple systems at a time.

 Set `SKIFF_WORKSPACE` to the name of the workspace you want to use.
 The
 Buildroot setup will be constructed in `workspaces/$SKIFF_WORKSPACE`.
 You can